jbakse/compform_site/content/random/index.md

 </div>

-With some math you can reshape the values returned by `random()` to just about any distribution you can think of.
+With some math, you can reshape the values returned by `random()` to just about any distribution you can think of.
 Often, you won't need anything very complicated.
 Just biasing the results towards the low end, high end, or middle is often enough to achieve appealing effects.
-Creating these types of distributions is easy enough that you'll often see them used as [mechanics](https://roleplayersrespite.com/5e-advantage-disadvantag) in table top rollplaying games without the need for a computer.
+The calculations for creating these types of distributions is easy enough that you'll often see them used as [mechanics](https://roleplayersrespite.com/5e-advantage-disadvantag) in table top rollplaying games without the need for a computer.

 <div class ="activity">